kunalgkmit/phase0-project-documentation/docs/usecase.md

 ## Primary Use Case
 ExpenseEase enables individuals to record, track, and analyze their income and expenses easily.
-It provides a comprehensive financial overview — total balance, categorized charts, and transaction history — all without premium restrictions.
+It provides a comprehensive financial overview: total balance, and transaction history — all without premium restrictions.

 ---